-There are quite a few apps like Streaks Workout in the App Store.
-I think everyone has stumbled upon these names like 7 minutes fitness, 7 minutes or something like that.
-Their common goal: They want to encourage people to do at least one mini workout per day in order to do a little good for their health.
+There are quite a few apps like Streaks Workout in the world App store.
+I think everyone has stumbled across names like 7 minutes fitness, 7 minutes or something similar.
+Their common goal: They want to get people to do at least one mini-workout a day in order to do something good for their health.

 Streaks Workout differs from most other apps in that you can choose the workout time between 6, 12, 18 and 30 minutes.
 And with 6 minutes there is really no excuse that you could not fit the training into your "full daily schedule".